RMoRobert/CoCoHue/README.md

 1. Access to Hue bulb "effects" (color loop, select/alert, etc.)
 2. Improved group support ("Change Level" capability--`startLevelChange` and stopLevelChange` commands implemented)
 3. Scene support: create switch/button devices that can be used to activate Hue Bridge scenes
+4. Support for Hue sensors (motion/temperature/lux--but note that these are updated only on poll, per Bridge API design, so I would not rely on these for real-time data, at least for potentially time-sensitive attributes like motion)
+5. Ability to activate Hue Labs "formulas"/effects (virtual activator device required to be configured on Hue Labs website)
-4. It's open source!
+6. It's open source!
 Customize the code to suit your requirements if so desired

 For discussion and more information, visit the <a href="https://community.hubitat.com/t/release-cocohue-hue-bridge-integration-including-scenes/27978">Hubitat Community forum thread</a>.